Vedic Astrology: A

 systematic pursuit and organization of knowledge is often called science.
 Many

-people hold a narrower definition, conflating 'systematic study' strictly with
+people hold a narrower definition, conflating 'systematic study' with the

-the 'scientific method' (often meaning only empirical, repeatable
+'scientific method' (usually understood to mean only empirical, repeatable

 experimentation), thereby excluding many traditional branches of knowledge from

-the domain of science.
-It is often claimed that the scientific method is the only
+science.
+It is often claimed that the scientific method is the only proper

 authentic.
 While insights or perceptions of 'factual events' might be attained